ORESoftware/r2g/readme.md

 > This will not work with MS Windows.
 Only MacOS and *nix.
 > If you are interested in getting to work on Windows, pls file a ticket.
 >
-> On MacOS, you may need Bash version 4.
-MacOS comes with Bash version 3 by default.
->

 <br>

 ## Video demo

-Watch this video to learn how to use r2g: <br>
+Watch this video to learn how to use r2g: TBD (video demo coming in the future) <br>

-The video references this example repo: <br>
+The video will reference this example repo: <br>
 https://github.com/ORESoftware/r2g.example

 <br>